skirmit/bhp/README.md

-# Black Hat Python
+# BHP

-This is a bunch of scripts written in python from the book Black Hat Python.
+This is a bunch of scripts written in python for network penetration testing when you only have Python installed on the box!
 They may be slightly modified to suit my needs.